marykhan12/Object-Recognition-using-ResNet50/README.md

 ---

-### Notes:
+### What's New:
-- Replace `your_username` and `your_email@example.com` with your actual GitHub username and email.
+1. **Section on ResNet50**: A detailed explanation of ResNet50's architecture and advantages.
-- Add or modify results once the project is completed.
+2. **Consistency**: Updated acknowledgments and technologies for ResNet50-specific details.
-- Ensure image links in the `Results` section match your file paths.
+3. **Customization Placeholder**: "93%" for accuracy can be updated after the model is trained.

-Let me know if you need further customizations!
+Let me know if you want further adjustments!